Achieving metrological limits using ancilla-free quantum error-correcting codes: Preliminaries: QEC sensing

-Here $\omega H$ is the Hamiltonian of the probe and $L_i$ are the Lindblad operators that cause dissipation in the system.
-The noise is assumed to be known and independent of $\omega$.
+where $\omega H$ is the Hamiltonian of the probe and $L_i$ are the Lindblad operators that cause dissipation in the system and are independent of $\omega$. \sisi{Note that some of our results below can be generalized to situations where the system evolution is an arbitrary function of $\omega$ (see details in \appref{app:beyond}), which we will not elaborate on in the main text.}

 Define $\mS$ to be the linear subspace of Hermitian operators spanned by $\id,L_i,L_i^\dagger$ and $L_i^\dagger L_j$ for all $i,j$.
-The HNLS condition states that the HL is achievable using adaptive quantum strategies~\cite{demkowicz2014using} (see also \appref{app:heisenberg}) if and only if HNLS holds, i.e., $H \notin \mS$~\cite{demkowicz2017adaptive,zhou2018achieving}.
+The HNLS condition states that the HL is achievable using adaptive quantum strategies~\footnote{By adaptive quantum strategies, we mean arbitrary quantum operations and measurements acting on the system sequentially with arbitrarily high frequencies and adaptive feedbacks (see details in \appref{app:heisenberg}).} if and only if HNLS holds, i.e., $H \notin \mS$~\cite{demkowicz2017adaptive,zhou2018achieving}.
 The QEC sensing strategy is a special type of adaptive quantum strategies where the QEC operations act sufficiently fast on the probe and ancilla.
-When HNLS holds, the HL is achievable using QEC~\cite{zhou2018achieving} and, up to an aribitrarily small error,
+When HNLS holds, the HL is achievable using QEC~\cite{zhou2018achieving} and, up to an arbitrarily small error,

 where $\norm{\cdot}$ is the operator norm.
 Moreover, the HL coefficient, defined by,